Advanced Electric Propulsion System: Design

 The engineering model is undergoing various vibration tests, thruster dynamic and thermal environment tests in 2017.
 AEPS is expected to accumulate about 5,000 h by the end of the contract and the design aims to achieve a flight model that offers a half-life of at least 23,000 hours and a full life of about 50,000 hours.

-The three main components of the AEPS propulsion engine are: a Hall thruster, Power Processor Unit (PPU), and the Xenon Flow Controller (XFC).
+The three main components of the AEPS propulsion engine are: a Hall-effect thruster, Power Processor Unit (PPU), and the Xenon Flow Controller (XFC).
 The thrusters are throttleable over an input power range of 6.67 – 40 kW with input voltages ranging from 95 to 140 V. The estimated xenon propellant mass for the Lunar Gateway would be 5,000 kg.
 The Preliminary Design Review took place in August 2017.
 It was concluded that "The Power Processing Unit successfully demonstrated stable operation of the propulsion system and responded appropriately to all of our planned contingency scenarios."

 Tests

 In July 2017, AEPS was tested at Glenn Research Center.
 The tests used a Power Processing Unit (PPU), which could also be used for other advanced spacecraft propulsion technology.
 In August 2018, Aerojet Rocketdyne completed the early systems integration test in a vacuum chamber, leading to the design finalization and verification phase.
 In November 2019, Aerojet Rocketdyne demonstrated the AEPS thruster at full power for the first time.

+In July 2023, NASA and Aerojet Rocketdyne began qualification testing on AEPS.